MinecraftBedrockArabic/Script-API-snippets/get Entity Hit Location/README.md

 - `@minecraft/server` module.

 ## Installation
-1. Clone or download this files.
+1. Clone or download the function file.
 2. Ensure you have the `@minecraft/server` module in your manifest.
 3. Import the `getEntityHitLocation` function into your script.